 Ask questions to which you don’t know the answer.

 Build relationships with professors, classmates, and alumni.

 Take advantage of the opportunities Duke brings you.

 Match your strengths and values with a corresponding position within the universe of careers.

-Students enter Duke Law School at differing points along the career path, and the Career and Professional Development Center is eager to support them at any stage.
-What is clear is that individuals who are able to determine where their passions lie and what interests them are most readily able to achieve those goals.
+Students enter Duke Law School at differing points along their career paths, and the Career and Professional Development Center is eager to support them at any stage.
+What is clear is that individuals who can determine where their passions lie and what interests them are most readily able to achieve those goals.

-The Career and Professional Development Center, along with the Office of Public Interest and Pro bono, provides the following:
+The Career and Professional Development Center, along with the Office of Public Interest and Pro bono, provide the following:

-individualized career advising—every students works one-on-one with one of the Center’s experienced career advisors;
+individualized career advising—every student works one-on-one with one of the Center’s experienced career advisors;

 multiple practice interview opportunities, including around the country and abroad, to improve communication and interpersonal skills;

-comprehensive resources, including career guides, access to jobs databases, and an exclusive job board;
+comprehensive resources, including career guides, access to job databases, and an exclusive job board;

 a robust recruiting program; and